MootSeeker/CutMate/docs/meal_system_progress.md

 - ✓ **Test Screen**: Built a dedicated screen for testing the enhanced system
 - ✓ **Documentation**: Created detailed integration guide

-## Ready for Integration
+## Integration Status

-The following components are ready for integration into the main application:
+The enhanced meal system has been integrated and consolidated into the main application codebase:

 1. **Core Services**:
-   - `meal_service_enhanced.dart` → Ready to replace `meal_service.dart`
-   - `meal_provider_enhanced.dart` → Ready to replace `meal_provider.dart`
+   - ✓ `meal_provider.dart` now contains all enhanced functionality
+   - ✓ `meal_service_simple.dart` is now the single source of meal service implementation

 2. **UI Components**:
-   - `meal_card_with_feedback.dart` → Ready to use in meal display areas
+   - ✓ `meal_card_with_feedback.dart` successfully integrated into all meal display areas
+   - ✓ `enhanced_meal_test_screen.dart` updated to work with consolidated components

 3. **Documentation**:
-   - `integration_guide.md` → Step-by-step instructions
-   - `enhanced_meal_system.md` → Technical details
+   - ✓ Updated relevant documentation to reflect consolidated codebase
+   - ✓ Maintained original integration guides for reference

 ## Integration Progress

-As of June 9, 2025, the integration is in progress:
+As of June 11, 2025, the integration is completed:

 ### Completed Integration Steps: